Sony A1 shows the ‘no compromise’ camera isn’t possible, but it comes pretty close

 But it's also not quite the mythical 'no compromise' model that Sony's 'The One' marketing might suggest – there are unquestionably still benefits to specialist cameras like the Sony A7S III, and the price tag will be a sticking point for most of us, short of selling the family pet.

-In fact, you could argue that the Canon EOS R5 now looks like excellent value at a mere $3,899 / £4,199 / AU$6,899, given the potential for diminishing returns on some of the A1's features.
-Still, we're certainly looking forward to seeing 'The One's' innovations trickle down into cameras we can actually afford.
+In fact, you could argue that the Canon EOS R5 now looks like excellent value at a mere $3,899 / £4,199 / AU$6,899, given the potential for diminishing returns on some of the A1's technology.
+Still, we're certainly looking forward to seeing 'The One's' innovations trickle down into cameras that most of us can actually afford.

 - These are the best mirrorless cameras you can buy right now